XiaozhouCui/contoso-university/readme.md

 - The column `ConcurrencyToken` shouldn't be displayed in a production app.
 To help show how concurrency handling works, the last portion of the ConcurrencyToken is displayed
 - Add a Utility class, so its method `GetLastChars` can be used to show the last portion of the ConcurrencyToken.
 - The Utility class uses _preprocessor directive_ `#if SQLiteVersion`, maintain one code base for both versions.

+## Update the Department Edit page and pagemodel